Discover more from Brent and Michael Are Going Places

 Travel Insurance, which is a temporary, term-limited policy that covers you outside your home country, and which pays only for emergencies and “medically necessary” treatments — and also, hopefully, for medical evacuation to the best medical facility and, if necessary, back to your home country.
 Such a policy is usually purchased in addition to more comprehensive coverage in that home country, which is where you would probably go if you have a really serious or chronic illness.

-Full International Health Insurance — sometimes called “expatriate” or “long-term international” insurance — which is is full coverage outside your home country, and which is not term-limited and continues as long as you pay the premiums.
+Full International Health Insurance — sometimes called “expatriate” or “long-term international” insurance — which is full coverage outside your home country, and which is not term-limited and continues as long as you pay the premiums.
 These policies typically replace any other coverage you may have, although some people may also have some kind of “national” coverage back in their home country.

 For complicated reasons, there are essentially only three companies that sell travel insurance that’s of practical use to most long-term travelers: SafetyWing, World Nomads, and Genki.